How the 2022 Carbon Factor Change Impacts Your Commercial EPC Rating l HollenPlus

 Can I still install gas boilers in commercial properties?

-While legal, installing new gas systems is increasingly "strategic suicide" for landlords.
-The current EPC methodology penalizes gas emissions, making it significantly harder to reach the mandatory EPC B rating required by 2030.
+While legal, installing new gas systems will hamper the buildings ability to achieve compliance.
+The current EPC methodology penalises gas emissions, making it significantly harder to reach the mandatory EPC B rating required by 2030.

 Previous